 netsh wlan delete profile name="Name of the Wi-Fi network"

 This method is a bit advanced, but it might be faster to use if you’re familiar with Command Prompt.
 Both methods from this solution will have the same results, so feel free to use any of them.

-Now you’ll have a backup of your registry ready.
-In case any problems occur after modifying your registry, you should be able to fix it simply by running this file.
+- Now you’ll have a backup of your registry ready.
+In case any problems occur after modifying your registry, you should be able to fix them simply by running this file.